 Fennel Seeds.
 Chew on these naturally-antibacterial seeds to freshen breath and help increase saliva production – a very helpful factor in better breath.
 Store the seeds in a small container to keep in your bag or purse for a post-meal mint substitute.

 Brush and Rinse.
-Whole30’s own Melissa Hartwig Urban shared her two favorite Whole30-compliant products, found at most health food stores (like Whole Foods or Sprouts), or available online.
+Whole30’s own Melissa Urban shared her two favorite Whole30-compatible products, found at most health food stores (like Whole Foods or Sprouts), or available online.
 The first is Wow Peppermint Oil Drops, made from peppermint leaves.
 Place 1-2 drops on the back of your hand, lick, and follow up with a sip of water.
 Don’t overdo it here; these drops are strong.
 She also loves Essential Oxygen Brushing Rinse, which works both on your toothbrush and as a between-brushing mouth rinse, and comes in a convenient travel size for your purse or gym bag.
-(You may also have heard of using a drop of peppermint essential oil under the tongue or in a glass of water, but there has been much controversy over whether directly ingesting essential oils is a safe practice.
-Check with your health care provider first.)

 Flavored Toothpicks.
 Using flavored toothpicks, especially the cinnamon or mint varieties, is a great after-meal habit to help freshen breath and keep tooth decay at bay.